clarke/developer-chatbot-backend/README.md

 2. A vector database (Qdrant) for efficient code search and retrieval
 3. Utility scripts for code ingestion and inspection

-The system uses OpenAI's embeddings and language models to understand and respond to questions about your codebase, making it easier to navigate and understand complex codebases.
+The system uses local embeddings and language models to understand and respond to questions about your codebase, making it easier to navigate and understand complex codebases.
+All processing is done locally, ensuring privacy and offline operation.

 ## Features